Sign2Pay/authature-ios/README.md

 ```

 ##Token storage
-The AuthatureClient can be configured to automatically store a token per requested scope (off by default).
+The AuthatureClient can be configured to automatically store a token per requested scope (disabled by default).
 If you turn on this feature, the AuthatureClient will use this token to send user params into the Authature flow if a new token is requested.
 This way, your users don't have to re-enter their details (e-mail) when going through the flow.

 Turn it on like this: